 2. You have stored away the backbone meaning of that chapter, so that you can now thoroughly review it for a test by reading as few as fifty words, instead of as many as five thousand.

 You have two enormous advantages over every other person in your class who does not use this technique.
 And you begin putting those advantages to use immediately.
-Your first review takes place right after you finish those notes, and when you have your five-minute achievement check that same day.
+Your first review takes place right after you finish those notes, and then when you have your five-minute achievement check that same day.

 F. The next seminar